 The authors go on to say that "anhedonia, the absolute or relative inability to experience pleasure, is one of two symptoms required for the diagnosis of major depression."
 Anhedonia is universally regarded as a "core" symptom of depression.
 It is well-established that dopamine plays a central role in the brain’s reward system, which includes inducing feelings of pleasure and positive mood states.

 The authors cite a 2005 University of Toronto study of the brain scans of 24 subjects who were administered amphetamine.
-The subjects who were severely depressed had a hypersensitive response to the rewarding effects of the drug, and their scans revealed activation in the ventrolateral prefrontal and orbitofrontal cortices, and in two subcortical regions of the brain (the caudate and putamen).
+The subjects who were severely depressed had a hypersensitive response to the rewarding effects of the drug, and their scans revealed activation in areas of the brain identified in pleasure and reward, including the ventrolateral prefrontal and orbitofrontal cortices, and in two subcortical regions of the brain (the caudate and putamen).

 As Dunlop and Nemeroff explain: "These findings further implicate dopamine circuit dysfunction in major depression."